matheesha20/Idiot-AI/README.md

 # 🤖 Sirimath Connect - Multi-Model AI Assistant with Auto-Research

 Sirimath Connect is an advanced AI assistant that automatically researches topics online, integrates fresh data into its responses, and allows you to chat with multiple AI personalities.
-Experience intelligent conversations backed by real-time information.
+Experience intelligent conversations with cutting-edge AI technology! 🚀

 ## 🚀 Live Demo